Skip to main content

 What is MCP?

 The Model Context Protocol (MCP) is an open protocol that standardizes how AI applications interact with external data sources and tools.
-By running StackQL as an MCP server, you can enable AI agents (like Claude, ChatGPT, and others) to query and manage cloud infrastructure across multiple providers using natural language.
+By running StackQL as an MCP server, you can enable AI agents (Claude, Cursor, Continue, custom agents, etc) to query and manage cloud infrastructure across multiple providers using natural language.

 Syntax